arx-research/ers-scripts/README.md

 2. How you would like to add `tokenUri` data: via a formatted CSV, using an existing URL, or skip. (this can be updated after contract deployment)
 3. If you are on `localhost`, you will be prompted to select a manufacturer enrollment as well.
 For other chains this information comes from the hosted Arx enrollment data on Supabase.

 You will be prompted to scan a QR code on your NFC-enabled smartphone; scan the QR code on your smartphone and follow the prompts to capture chip proof data.
 You can scan your chip by tapping it to the NFC reader on the back of your smartphone.
+Currently this script *does not* support 2021 Edition HaLo chips (Edition 23+ should work).

 Arguments:
 `network`: The network you want to interact with (defaults to `hardhat`)